This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 Pre-release Updates

-language files will be made available at the
+At this time, the latest .po language files will be made available at the

 features of Transifex to let others know they are currently translating their